 This is also a place where every second person you speak to believes a man is allowed to beat his wife.

-The place I’m describing is in the state of Uttarakhand, high in the Himalayan mountains and distant from any infrastructure and key education or health services – where the stories you hear constantly remind you of the deep-rooted inequality and persistent hunger.
+This place?
+Is in the state of Uttarakhand, high in the Himalayan mountains and distant from any infrastructure and key education or health services – where the stories you hear constantly remind you of the deep-rooted inequality and persistent hunger.

 This way of life is not sustainable, for anyone.
 It keeps women subjugated, isolated and discriminated against; men disenfranchised, abusing their power and turning to illegal alcohol for respite; forests decimated because the trees are sold off to big corporations with no benefit to the local community; and the cycle of hunger keeps on turning, as it has for generations gone by.

-The cycle continues because to date, solutions have always been band-aid fixes, and have never been addressed in a sustainable way.
+The cycle continues because, to date, solutions have always been band-aid fixes, and have never been addressed in a sustainable way.
 A holistic approach has never been taken to social, economic and environmental issues.

-One champion of change in Uttarakhand is Basanti – a pioneer of long-term solutions, a symbol of hope and optimism, a fierce warrior protecting her people and her land.
+One champion of change in Uttarakhand is Basanti – a pioneer of long-term solutions, a symbol of hope and optimism, and a fierce warrior protecting her people and her land.

-Basanti is evidence that norms are shifting, and that – while not inevitable – it is possible to replace band-aid fixes with sustainable solutions.
+Basanti is evidence that norms are shifting and that – while not inevitable – it is possible to replace band-aid fixes with sustainable solutions.